jirheee/CS492-Team-Project/Server/README.md

 ```
 docker-compose up
 ```
-without the `--build`, since it will create new images everytime.
+without the `--build`, since `--build` option creates a new image everytime.

 ## To interact with the server container
 If you want to use the alpine linux of the server,